icnrg/draft-irtf-icnrg-terminology/terms.md

 **Data Integrity**

 > A cryptographic mechanism to ensure the consistency of the Data packet bits.
-The Data integrity property validates that the Data packet content has not been corrupted during transmission, e.g., over lossy channels.
+The Data integrity property validates that the Data packet content has not been corrupted during transmission, e.g., over lossy or otherwise unreliable paths.

 **Data Authenticity**